gramineproject/graphene/Documentation/perf-practices.rst

 pure software one: enclavized applications must communicate with the outside world, and for this communication they must perform system calls / OCALLs.
-Every OCALL results in one EEXIT to exit from the enclave to the untrusted world and then one EENTER to re-enter the enclave (unless you are using Exitless!).
+Every OCALL results in one EEXIT to exit from the enclave to the untrusted world and then one EENTER to re-enter the enclave (unless you are using Exitless, see below).
 Moreover, OCALLs typically copy some data from the enclave to the outside and vice versa – for example, network and file system OCALLs must copy network packets and files to/from the enclave.

 So, there are several sources of overhead that need to be understood with regard to OCALLs: